top of page

 Colorectal cancer is a disease originating from the epithelial cells lining the colon or rectum of the gastrointestinal tract.
 Most colorectal cancers occur due to lifestyle and increasing age.
 Even though surgery can be curative if the disease is caught early, additional treatment of advanced colorectal cancer is commonly in use.
 Some studies demonstrated that HBO as a stand-alone treatment seems to have no effect on colorectal cancer, but as a treatment adjuvant, HBO seems to be an interesting alternative as it demonstrated reduction both in liver metastases and tumor growth, in addition to inducing increased levels of necrosis.

-How will hyperbaric healing change your life?
 Contact us today to get more information on HBOT for sports-related injuries, or to schedule an appointment.